github/opensource.guide/_articles/getting-started/defining.md

 following: _articles/getting-started/setting-expectations.md
 ---

-So you're interested in making your project open source?
+So you're thinking about making your project open source?
 Congratulations! 🎉 The world appreciates your contribution.

-Let's talk about what it means to open source your work.
+Let's talk about what "open source" is, how to make a project open source, and why people do it.

+* TOC
+{:toc}

 ## What is open source?